This Vegan Potato Salad has a creamy healthy cashew sauce with no mayo!

 - Dill pickles – not always present in classic potato salads, but it adds a deliciously sweet, acid flavor to the salad.

 Since this is a vegan dill potato salad, it also contains dried dill in the dressing.
 You can swap dried dill for fresh dill or fresh parsley.
-Always double the amount of fresh herbs.

 The salad also uses yellow mustard, a sweet variety of mustard that makes the dressing slightly sweet and not too sour.